- Acceptance of Gifts in Kind Policy

 Policy

-Old members are welcome to make brief visits to the Library with family and friends, either by telephoning from the Lodge or by arranging access in advance.
+Old members (or alumni are welcome to make brief visits to the Library with family and friends, either by telephoning from the Lodge or by arranging access in advance.
 Current members may also provide brief tours to colleagues, friends and family.
 Permission should be sought in advance from library staff.
+These guests must be accompanied, and may not remain to work without explicit permission from the Librarian.
+Members are responsible for any guests, and must ensure that they do not contravene the Library Rules.

-Those who are not members of the college (including members of Oxford University) may apply in advance for an appointment to consult specific items from the modern collection; items will be collected in advance and readers will be supervised (items may not be borrowed).
+Those who are not members of the college library (including residents in college accommodation and members of Oxford University) may apply in advance for an appointment to consult specific items from the modern collection; items will be collected in advance and readers will be supervised (items may not be borrowed).
 Requests for items available in the Bodleian Libraries will be referred elsewhere.
 Appointments are dependent on staff availability, and the condition of the item requested.
-Requests for on-going access may be made to the Fellow Librarian.
-Pressures on space and collections, as well as security concerns given the uninvigilated nature of the library, mean that such requests are unlikely to be approved.
+Requests for on-going access will be referred to the Fellow Librarian.
+However, pressures on space and collections, as well as safety and security concerns (given the uninvigilated nature of the building), mean that such requests are unlikely to be approved.

-Anyone (including current members) who wishes to consult the special collections (archives, manuscripts, and early printed books) must follow the procedures detailed on the Library web pages; enquirers may be referred to surrogates (e.g. digital images, microfilms) where these exist.
+Anyone (including current library members) who wishes to consult the special collections (archives, manuscripts, and early printed books) must follow the procedures detailed on the Library web pages.
+Appointments depend on a variety of factors (including the condition of the object and staff availability); enquirers may be referred to surrogates (e.g. digital images, microfilms) where these exist.

 Missing Person Guidance can be found here.